DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Experiments

 \section{Experiments}

-In this section, we show applications and experimental evaluation of our method.
-We find a large expanse of potential text-guided semantic modifications of our subject instance, including recontextualization, modification of subject properties such as color, or more complex properties such as combinations of animal species, original art renditions depicting the subject instance, as well as viewpoint and expression modification.
-Importantly, across all of these varied semantic modifications, some of which were previously insurmountable, we are able to \textbf{preserve unique visual features that give the subject its identity or essence}.
-If the task is recontextualization, then the subject features are unmodified, but appearance might change (e.g., pose changes).
-If the task has a stronger semantic modification, such as crosses between our subject and other species/objects, then key features of the subject are preserved after modification (e.g. Property Modification experiment below).
+In this section, we show experiments and applications.
+Our method enables a large expanse of text-guided semantic modifications of our subject instances, including recontextualization, modification of subject properties such as material and species, art rendition, and viewpoint modification.
+Importantly, across all of these modifications, we are able to \textbf{preserve the unique visual features that give the subject its identity and essence}.
+If the task is recontextualization, then the subject features are unmodified, but appearance (e.g., pose) may change.
+If the task is a stronger semantic modification, such as crossing between our subject and another species/object, then the key features of the subject are preserved after modification.
 In this section, we reference the subject's unique identifier using [V].
-All experiments are conducted using images from Unsplash~\footnote{\url{https://unsplash.com}},
+We include specific Imagen and Stable Diffusion implementation details in the supp. material.